EQEmu/Server/README.md

  Technical Overview & Reverse Engineering Effort
 </h1>

-<p align="center">EQEmulator represents <strong>over two decades of collaborative reverse engineering</strong>, rebuilding the EverQuest server from the ground up without access to the original source code.
+<p align="center">EQEmulator represents <strong>over two decades of collaborative reverse engineering</strong>, building the server from the ground up without access to the original source code.
 This effort was achieved entirely through <strong>community-driven analysis, network protocol decoding, and in-game behavioral research</strong>.</p>

 <h1 align="center">
  💡 How We Did It